Electric Vehicles

 Yale St Parking Lot, (0 Yale St)

-Additional stations are planned later this year at the West Medford parking lot, Department of Public Works and Police Station, which will bring the total number of City-owned charging stations to 13.
+An additional station is planned later this year at the West Medford parking lot, which will bring the total number of public City-owned charging stations to 12.

 Already driving an electric vehicle?
 Here’s a map with all of the charging stations in Medford.